 32. Parking charges

-(1) If an area of Authority property is designated for parking subject to the payment of a charge set out in Schedule 1 item 1, a person must not park a vehicle in such an area at any time when the charge applies unless the charge for the relevant time —
+(1) If an area of Authority property is designated for parking subject to the payment of a charge set out in Schedule 1 item 1, a person must not park a vehicle in such an area at any time when the charge applies unless either subregulation (2) or (3) applies.

-(a) has been paid into a ticket vending machine and, during the relevant time, a parking ticket issued from the ticket vending machine is displayed in accordance with subregulation (2); or

-(b) has been paid to the Authority in another manner approved by the Authority under subregulation (3).

-Modified penalty: a fine of $50.
+Modified penalty for this subregulation: a fine of $50.

-Penalty: a fine of $250.
+Penalty for this subregulation: a fine of $250.

+(2) This subregulation applies if —

+(a) the proper charge for parking the vehicle has been paid into a ticket vending machine; and

+(b) a parking ticket has issued from the vending machine; and

-(2) The ticket must be displayed so that the date and an expiry time for permitted parking are clearly visible from outside the vehicle.
+(c) the parking ticket is displayed on the vehicle so that the date and an expiry time for permitted parking are clearly visible from outside the vehicle.

-(3) The Authority may approve an alternative manner of payment for the purposes of this regulation by notice published in the Gazette.
+(3) This subregulation applies if the proper charge for parking the vehicle has been paid, or arrangements for its payment have been made, in accordance with a payment mechanism approved by the Authority for the purposes of this regulation by notice published in the Gazette.

-[Regulation 32 inserted: Gazette 5 Nov 2013 p.
-4952-3.]
+[Regulation 32 inserted: SL 2020/183 r.
+11.]

 33. Removing vehicle from secured parking facility